 Oshadha's essay - winner of year 9-10

-Due to restrictions imposed by the COVID-19 pandemic, the winners will instead receive a Sky-Watcher 6″ Dobsonian telescope from Astronz and the help of the Southland Astronomical Society to learn how to use them.
-Happy Stargazing!
-Thanks to the Wellington Astronomical Society for helping organise a suitable at-home astronomical alternative.
+Sophie and Oshadha each received a Sky-Watcher 6″ Dobsonian telescope from Astronz and the help of the Southland Astronomical Society to learn how to use them.
+(We hope you’ve had lots of fun with your stargazing!)
+Thanks to the Wellington Astronomical Society for helping organise the prizes.

 2021 prizes to be announced soon!